linksocks/linksocks.js/README.md

 ### Client Setup

-1. Download the wssocks client from https://github.com/zetxtech/wssocks/releases.
+1. Download the linksocks client from https://github.com/zetxtech/linksocks/releases.
 2. Select the appropriate version for your OS (Windows, Linux, macOS).
 3. Extract and add to your PATH or run directly.